frymanofer/ReactNative_WakeWordDetection/example_car_parking/README.md

 Demonstrating how easy it is to build a voice activated car parking Application.

 # So what is exciting about the App?
-## It understands your commands, it talks back.
+## It understands your commands and it talks back.
 ## It works when the App is in the background!
 On both IOS and Android.

 # Instalation